jonschlinkert/markdown-toc/README.md

 ## CLI

 ```
-Usage: markdown-toc [--json] [-i] <input>
+Usage: markdown-toc [options] <input>

-  input:  The markdown file to parse for table of contents,
+  input:        The Markdown file to parse for table of contents,
                 or "-" to read from stdin.

-  --json: Print the TOC in json format

-  -i:     Edit the <input> file directly, injecting the TOC at <!-- toc -->
+  -i:           Edit the <input> file directly, injecting the TOC at &lt;!-- toc --&gt;
                 (Without this flag, the default is to print the TOC to stdout.)

+  --json:       Print the TOC in JSON format

+  --append:     Append a string to the end of the TOC

+  --bullets:    Bullets to use for items in the generated TOC
+                (Supports multiple bullets: --bullets "*" --bullets "-" --bullets "+")
+                (Default is "*".)

+  --maxdepth:   Use headings whose depth is at most maxdepth
+                (Default is 6.)

+  --no-firsth1: Include the first h1-level heading in a file

+  --no-stripHeadingTags: Do not strip extraneous HTML tags from heading
+                         text before slugifying
 ```

 ## Highlights